sqeazy/sqeazy/README.md

 ## Build instructions

-In order to build sqeazy, use the following:
+In order to build sqeazy, use the following (tested on Linux and OSX):

 ```bash
 $ cd sqeazy